yabinmeng/pulsar_reusable_poc/scenarios/demo-s4r-client/README.md

 # 1. Overview

 ## 1.1.
 What is this scenario about?
-To show RabbitMQ clients can connect and exchanges messages with Pulsar.
-Existing RabbitMQ clients, with only configuration changes, like "host", "port", "virtual_host" parameters updated to use Pulsar with Starlight for RabbitMQ.
+This scenario shows how RabbitMQ clients can connect and exchanges messages with Pulsar.
+Existing RabbitMQ clients, with only configuration changes, like to "host", "port", "virtual_host" parameters, to connect and use Pulsar with Starlight for RabbitMQ.

 For more details on Starlight for RabbitMQ see these links
 [Astra Streaming with RabbitMQ](https://docs.datastax.com/en/streaming/streaming-learning/use-cases-architectures/starlight/rabbitmq/index.html)